luismorenolopera/nugis-backend/README.md

 note:

-for production change production.yml for local.yml
-and localhost for localhost:8000
+for local development change production.yml for local.yml and localhost for localhost:8000

 ### Authors